 '''

 synchronized void blueEnter(){

 throws InterruptedException {

 ++waitblue;

 while (nred>0||(waitred>0 && !blueturn)) wait();

---waitblue;
+--waitblue:

 ++nblue;

-}
+The "fair" check box

+must be chosen in

 synchronized void blueExit(){

---nblue;
+order to select the

+--nblue:

+FairBridge

-blueturn = false;
+blueturn = false:

+implementation.

 if (nblue==0) notifyAll();

-}

 '''

 Note that we did not need to introduce a new request monitor method.
 The existing enter methods can be modified to increment a wait count before testing whether or not the caller can access the bridge.